How to Connect an LCD display to Your Arduino!

 - And many more.

 Green and blue LCDs are the most common, however.
 The other colors can be difficult to obtain.
 In this tutorial, we are going to use a 20×4 blue character LCD.

-The first step to this Arduino LCD tutorial is to first solder the 16 pin male headers on to the LCD.
+The first step is to solder the 16 pin male headers onto the LCD.
 You can then use either a 16 pin female header to connect to the Arduino or just use female to female connectors.
 If you are for interfacing an Arduino for the first time, it’s easiest to use a breadboard.

 The first thing you need to do before working on the LCD is to check it.
 For this, do the connections as shown in the diagram above.
 Connect pin 15 on the LCD to Arduino’s 5V pin.
 Next, connect pin 16 on the LCD to the Arduino’s GND pin.
 These pins are used to power the LCD’s backlight.